btd/json/README.md

 I was tired with current implementations of json libraries in scala.
 That is why i wrote another one.
 I do not worry that anyone will use it.
 It is written fully by me for myself.
 Currently it is json parsing and AST.

+Main ideas i taked from usage of google gson and lift json.

 To parse:
 ```scala
 import com.github.btd.json._//it is only one import you never need to work with this library